-Command: aSCn -- Set Current Mode Gain --
+Command: SCn -- Set Current Mode Gain -

-This command sets the "current mode" gain for servo axis 'a' used by Torque Mode (QM1 only, see QM command).
+This command sets the "current mode" gain used by Torque Mode (QM1 only, see QM command).
 This allows the response of the current error integrator to be adjusted to suit a given application.
 A low SC value will provide slow response to load changes while a high SC value will provide quick response to load changes.
 If SC is set is too low then inadequate control may occur.
 If the SC setting is too high then the system may be unstable.
 A good "general" value for SC is about 8000.